pmelchior/usrp-sciprog/projects/transit/readme.md

 first guess doesn't have to be spot-on---the residuals should tell you where you're off the most.

-6. Use what you did in (5) to write a function that takes a filename and a parameter vector, and then makes the data + models + residuals plot.
+6. Use what you did in (5) to write a function that takes the object number and a parameter vector, and then makes the data + models + residuals plot.

 7. Use [scipy.optimize.minimize](http://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize) to find the best-fit parameters for the 7016.01